-Current skipper Ed Jenkins is the most-capped Men's Sevens player of all time with 32 IRB tournaments to his name.
+Current skipper Ed Jenkins is the most-capped Australian Men's Sevens player of all time.
 Ed has competed in two Rugby World Cup Sevens campaigns and won a silver medal at the 2010 Commonwealth Games.

 Jenkins made his debut in the shortened form of the game in Wellington at the back end of 2007 but succumbed to injury and didn’t play again until the following season.